+A 15-year mortgage offers several significant benefits to borrowers looking to own their homes quickly and reduce overall interest costs.
 Mortgage rates have been very low in the last few years, especially for 15-year mortgages.
-Did you know that just a few months ago, Zillow reported 15 year mortgage under 3% for qualified borrowers?
+Did you know that just a few years ago, Zillow reported 15 year mortgage under 3% for qualified borrowers?
 That makes refinancing your 30-year mortgage into a 15-year mortgage more tempting, but how do you know when you should do it?
 This article will shed some light on how important refinancing into a 15-year mortgage can be a wise financial move.

 Why Refinancing into 15-Year Mortgage Makes Sense